crespire/ruby_chess/README.md

 The challenge now is to add castling moves to Movement legal moves, and validate it there.

+### Integration completed
+Movement spec is now passing all tests.

 ### TODO
 Must add:
 * Complete UI